Lumexralph/article-maker/README.md

 Delete a specific article | DELETE | /article/:id

-For the api, you'll need a postgres database.
+For the api, you'll need a postgres database with an env. file

+## Documentation on the code
+Run:

+    godoc --http=:8080  // visit the URL in the browser

+To run tests, run:

+    go tests // in any package with test file

 ## Errors and bugs

 If something is not behaving intuitively, it is a bug and should be reported.